Exceptional sequences and rooted labeled forests: Acknowledgements

 \section{Acknowledgements}

 The authors are grateful to Gordana Todorov for all her help and support.
 We also thank Olivier Bernardi for the speculation that the generating function for rooted labeled forests may be related to generating functions for exceptional sequences of type $A_n$.
 We thank Shujian Chen for discussions about chord diagrams and exceptional sequences.
 Also, Hugh Thomas explained the bijection from \cite{GY} to the first author many years ago.
+We would also like to thank the anonymous referee for many helpful comments and suggestions to improve the text.

 The main results of this paper were presented as conjectures at the 2021 Workshop on Cluster Algebras and Related Topics held at the Morningside Center of Mathematics of the Chinese Academy of Sciences in Beijing held in August, 2021.
 The first author would like to thank the organizers of this conference for the opportunity to present this material.
+The first author also gratefully acknowledges the support of the Simons Foundation throughout this collaborative effort.